parcuri/derekkedziora.com/_posts/2020-03-25-language-of-quarantine.md

 > Only leave home for necessities.
 Stay 6 feet away from people in public.

-#socialDIstancing works as a hash tag, but the messaging on what it actually entails was muddled.
+#socialDistancing works as a hash tag, but the messaging on what it actually entails was muddled.

 *Shelter in place* is even more bizarre.
 This sounds like an imminent emergency.
 There’s a sense of urgency.